 2. Must be an artist whose primary residence is within an 80-mile radius of the Kansas City metro area.
 (See Map)

 3. Artists must be over 21 at the time of the application, and may not be a full-time student.

-4. Able to provide a W9 and Social Security Number (SSN) or Individual Taxpayer Identification Number (ITIN) if notified

-    that you have been selected for a Rocket Relief grant.
-The name and mailing address you provide in this application must

-    match the name and mailing address on a W9.
+4. Able to provide a W9 and Social Security Number (SSN) or Individual Taxpayer Identification Number (ITIN) if notified that you have been selected for a Rocket Relief grant.
+The name and mailing address you provide in this application must match the name and mailing address on a W9.

-    5. Employees or board members (or immediate family members of employees or board members) of Charlotte Street

-    Foundation, Spencer Museum of Art, ArtsKC, and Theater League are not eligible for this opportunity.
+5. Employees or board members (or immediate family members of employees or board members) of Charlotte Street Foundation, Spencer Museum of Art, and ArtsKC are not eligible for this opportunity.

-    6. Artists must demonstrate recently active record (within the past two years) as visual or multidisciplinary artist,

-    theater artist, dancer or musician, or performing storyteller, poet, or spoken word artist by submitting a link to one

-    of the following:
+6. Artists must demonstrate a recently active creative practice record (within the past two years) as visual or multidisciplinary artist, theater artist, dancer or musician, or performing storyteller, poet, or spoken word artist by submitting a link to one of the following:

-    - Offsetting loss of income for teaching artists who could not teach during this time because of cancelled classes and
+Offsetting loss of income for teaching artists who could not teach during this me because of cancelled classes and school closures

-    school closures

-    - Support for artists working full or part-time in the service or other non-arts related industry who have lost

-    supplemental income used to support their creative practices
+Support for artists working full or part-me in the service or other non-arts related industry who have lost supplemental income used to support their creative practices